COMMUNITY REINVESTMENT ACT

 • IRAs, 401(k)s and Retirement Plans

-The High School to College Guide Foundation will precisely target at-risk & impoverished students in high schools located in underserved or distressed nonmetropolitan middle-income geographies.
-A few examples, the Guide will be provided to students and their families from a school at which the majority of students qualify for free or reduced-price meals under the U.S. Department of Agriculture’s National School Lunch Program.
-To those eligible for Medicaid, tribal students, foster children, children of single parents, and incarcerated parents.
-And other students and parents in eligible nonmetropolitan census tracts on the Federal Financial Institutions Examination Council (FFIEC) Web site (http://www.ffiec.gov).
+The High School to College Guide Foundation precisely targets at-risk & impoverished students in high schools located in low- to moderate-income areas.
+This includes students and their families from schools at which the majority of students qualify for free or reduced-price meals under the U.S. Department of Agriculture’s National School Lunch Program, also known as Title I schools.
+It is also provided to those eligible for Medicaid, tribal students, foster children, children of single parents, and incarcerated parents.